Why Choose a Masters of Art History?

 Getting an art history master’s degree at Azusa Pacific University is possible as a part-time or full-time student.
 The program contains 36 credit hours and has accelerated eight-week terms.
 Students are able to complete this program in as few as 17 months

-Lindenwood University offers a two-year program that results in a Master of Arts in Art History and Visual Culture degree.
-The program was created for people who already work in the field, so there are flexible course options and blended online or fully online course options.
+Lindenwood University offers a one- or two-year program that results in a Master of Arts in Art History and Visual Culture degree.
+The program was created for working professionals, so there are flexible course options and blended online or fully online course options.

 Radford University offers a Master of Fine Art in Studio Art as well as other master’s degrees in the field.
 Students who enter this degree program can expect to have their own exhibitions and must hold a 2.75 overall GPA to get the master’s degree.
 The program is held over the course of two years.